LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 Conditional Sharpe Ratio - is a measurement of tatistical ordinates of conditional stochastic dominance (CSD) that measure lower partial risk-adjusted excess returns of an asset with respect to return distribution on the benchmark. (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2489764)

 Information Ratio - is a measurment of an investment compared to a benchmark index.
 (Wiki)

+Martin Ratio - is a measurement of safe return and the higher the rato the better better performance.
+Martin Ratio is the same as Ulcer index.
+(Wiki)

+Modigliani Ratio - is a measurement of the risk-adjusted returns of investment portfolio.
+(Wiki)

+Omega Ratio - is a measurement of risk-return performance and it measures the investment asset, portfolio, or strategy.
+(Wiki)

+Pain Ratio -

 Sharpe Ratio - Common Used.
 Sharpe ratio measures the performance of an investment compared to a risk-free asset, after adjusting for its risk.
 It is defined as the difference between the returns of the investment and the risk-free return, divided by the standard deviation of the investment.
 (Wiki)